DongzeHE/scpca-docs/docs/sce_file_contents.md

 ### Demultiplexing results

 Demultiplexing results are included only in the `filtered` and `processed` objects.
-The demultiplexing methods applied for these objects are described in the {ref}`multiplex data processing section <processing_information:Multiplexed libraries>`.
+A list of the demultiplexing methods applied for these objects can be found in `metadata(sce)$demux_methods` and are described in the {ref}`multiplex data processing section <processing_information:Multiplexed libraries>`.

 Demultiplexing analysis adds the following additional fields to the `colData(sce)` data frame: